Small Area Grasses We Want to Run Across

 It can be mowed short, creating a safer space for kids to play and for the elderly to walk.
 Though hot months may require regular trims depending on the lawn’s location and use, a real plus during busy, hot summertimes is that it is a fairly slow grower.

-Perineal Ryegrass is Easily Satisfied (and a Little Witty)
+Perennial Ryegrass is Easily Satisfied (and a Little Witty)

-Some of the grasses listed above may brown up in the cold season, but perineal ryegrass comes to the rescue.
+Some of the grasses listed above may brown up in the cold season, but perennial ryegrass comes to the rescue.
 It can be seeded into other grasses to brighten up an otherwise drab several months of the year.
 I find its lively green color to be sun on a cloudy day, encouraging us that spring is on its way.

-Planted by seed it is splendid for small lawns.
+Planted by seed it is a splendid choice for small lawns.
 It does not have time to spread since it dies out (in most areas) when summer comes.
 Of course, in areas that stay cool the entire year, it’s a magnificent choice.
 Some mowing may be required in the not so cold months, but it does not grow fast in really chilly weather so ryegrass is basically no-mow then.

 It is quite cheery when established correctly and left to dance in the breeze, though trimming with a mower is acceptable for more formal locations.
 This grass also makes a patio pot a merry spot in wintertime.
 When ryegrass is happy, everybody’s happy!